SymfonyCasts/messenger/sfcasts/handler-work.md

 Then, you hand that off to the message bus, it calls the handler, and the handler has all the info it needs to do that work.
 It's a simple... but really neat idea.

-Let's make usre it all works: move over and refresh just to be safe.
+Let's make sure it all works: move over and refresh just to be safe.
 Upload a new image and... it still works!

-Next: there's already one other job we can move to a message-handler system:
+Next: there's already one other job we can move to a command-handler system:
 *deleting* an image.